-- 1 The City subsequently determined - 2 that not all air carriers and foreign air carriers - 3 providing scheduled service at O'Hare received the - 4 initial notification letter.
-Therefore the City - 5 selected a redo, to redo the consultation process, - 6 beginning with the notification letter dated - 7 May 15th, in order to include all necessary air - 8 carriers. - 9 As discussed in the letter, CDA - 10 intends to file an application with the Federal - 11 Aviation Administration for authority to impose a - 12 passenger facility charge at O'Hare and to use - 13 passenger facility charge revenue for projected new - 14 projects at Gary/Chicago International Airport. - 15 At this meeting we will walk through - 16 the materials attached to the May 15th letter. - 17 This includes the description of the projects, an - 18 explanation of the need for the projects, and the - 19 financial plan for the projects. - 20 If there are any questions regarding - 21 these items, please ask. - 22 As stated in the letter, through a - 23 1995 compact between the City, the City of Gary, - 24 and the Gary board of directors, Gary has access to
+1 The City subsequently determined 2 that not all air carriers and foreign air carriers 3 providing scheduled service at O'Hare received the 4 initial notification letter.
+Therefore the City 5 selected a redo, to redo the consultation process, 6 beginning with the notification letter dated 7 May 15th, in order to include all necessary air carriers.
+8

+9 As discussed in the letter, CDA 10 intends to file an application with the Federal 11 Aviation Administration for authority to impose a 12 passenger facility charge at O'Hare and to use 13 passenger facility charge revenue for projected new 14 projects at Gary/Chicago International Airport.
+15 At this meeting we will walk through 16 the materials attached to the May 15th letter.
+17 This includes the description of the projects, an 18 explanation of the need for the projects, and the 19 financial plan for the projects.
+20 If there are any questions regarding 21 these items, please ask.
+22 As stated in the letter, through a 23 1995 compact between the City, the City of Gary, 24 and the Gary board of directors, Gary has access to ub Bowen & Associates, Inc. 312-781-9586 ETING, 06/16/2015 1 a small percentage of PFC revenue collected at Page 5 1 2 O'Hare.
+3 Pursuant to the compact, the Airport 4 Authority maintains a 12-member Compact board of

-- 1 a small percentage of PFC revenue collected at - 2 O'Hare. - 3 Pursuant to the compact, the Airport - 4 Authority maintains a 12-member Compact board of - 5 directors.
-The City and the City of Gary each - 6 appoint five members, and the states of Indiana and - 7 Illinois appoint one member each. - 8 Therefore CDA is requesting PFC - 9 authority to use O'Hare PFC revenues on a master - 10 plan update and apron rehabilitation project at - 11 Gary Airport. - We will now go through the - 13 additional information provided in the airline - 14 notification letter. - And first, before we do that, I - 16 failed to mention, we have Steve Sandefur here from - 17 NGC Corp.
-He will represent Gary with any - 18 questions that you have on the projects; and also - 19 Matt Ruffra from Ricondo & Associates, should you - 20 have any questions on the PFC application process. - 21 First I'll give the description of - 22 the master plan, the amount of the PFC authority, - 23 and then I'll go through the apron rehabilitation - 24 project.
+5 directors.
+The City and the City of Gary each 6 appoint five members, and the states of Indiana and 7 Illinois appoint one member each.
+8 Therefore CDA is requesting PFC 9 authority to use O'Hare PFC revenues on a master 10 plan update and apron rehabilitation project at 11 Gary Airport.
+12 We will now go through the 13 additional information provided in the airline 14 notification letter.
+15 And first, before we do that, I 16 failed to mention, we have Steve Sandefur here from 17 NGC Corp.
+He will represent Gary with any 1 0 18 questions that you have on the projects; and also 18 questions that you have on the projects; and also Matt Ruffra from Ricondo & Associates, should you 19 Matt Ruffra from Ricondo & Associates, should you 19 20 Matt Ruffra from Ricondo & Associates, should you have any questions on the PFC application process.
+19 20 21 Matt Ruffra from Ricondo & Associates, should you have any questions on the PFC application process.
+First I'll give the description of 19 20 21 22 Matt Ruffra from Ricondo & Associates, should you have any questions on the PFC application process.
+First I'll give the description of the master plan, the amount of the PFC authority,